 ❑ Pure virgin olive oil appears to help reduce serum cholesterol.
 A monounsaturated-fatty-acid-rich diet that includes olive oil may be the reason for the low serum cholesterol levels found in people living in Italy and Greece.

 ❑ Studies have shown that diets consisting of grains, fruits, and vegetables result in lower blood cholesterol levels.
 In the United States and northern Europe, where people consume large amounts of meat and dairy products, extremely high rates of heart and circulatory disease are present.
-Even children in these nations show signs of progressive vascular disease due to hypercholesterolemia (an excess of cholesterol in the blood).
+(Cholesterol Recommendations)

 ❑ There are a number of cholesterol-lowering drugs on the market.
 Available by prescription only, these tend to be costly, and they can have serious side effects.
 We believe that these drugs should be used only as a last resort.
 The sensible way to keep the serum fats within a safe range is to follow a diet that excludes animal fats.
 Including meat, milk, and all dairy products and includes ample amounts of fiber and bulk (whole grains, fruits, and vegetables).

-❑ Some people have hereditary disorders that prevent even the healthiest diet from lowering LDL levels.
-For these people.
-Researchers are working on a device that uses an enzyme to break down LDL and accelerate its removal before it can fasten onto artery walls to form plaque.
-The device would be implanted under the skin to control the LDL levels in the blood.
+❑ Some people have inherited disorders, which prevent even the healthiest diet from reducing LDL levels.
+For these people, researchers are working on a device that uses an enzyme to break down the LDL and accelerate its elimination, before it can be fixed on the walls of the arteries, to form plaque.
+The device is implanted under the skin, to control LDL levels in the blood.